Why I Joined the Guild with Donna Hoke

 Donna Hoke

-s work has been seen in 47 states and on five continents.
-Plays include Brilliant Works of Art (Kilroys List) and Elevator Girl (O’Neill and Princess Grace finalist).
-She’s also a Primus and Blackburn Prize nominee and three-time winner of the Emanuel Fried Award for Outstanding New Play.
+’s had work in 48 states and five continents.
+Plays include Brilliant Works of Art (Kilroys) and Elevator Girl (O’Neill, Princess Grace finalist).
+Nominated for the Primus, Blackburn, and Laura Pels prizes, she’s a three-time winner of the Emanuel Fried Award for Outstanding New Play as well as Buffalo’s Best Writer (Artvoice).
+Her play Life Lines has been a core Grief Dialogues play since its inception. donnahoke.com